amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 We agree we should discuss this point in more detail; we will do so in the final version.

-We do not have an automated way to measure the correctness of our lenses beyond validating synthesized lenses conform to their specifications.
+We do not have an automated way to measure the correctness of our lenses beyond confirming that they conform to their specifications.
 In this respect, our work is similar to other published synthesis-from-examples research, like FlashFill and related projects.

-To validate our tool synthesized the intended lenses, we did what programmers usually do:
+To validate the synthesized lenses, we did what programmers usually do:

 1. We manually inspected the code.